frankhale/textworld/README.md

 - [ ] Leveling
 - [ ] Combat
 - [ ] Save/Load (Deno KV)
+- [ ] Multiplayer?
 - [ ] Exposed through WebSocket server
 - [ ] Web UI

+## Thoughts for the future

+The ultimate plan is to have a web frontend and expose the game from a web socket server.
+Currently we return strings for the game output but this would be better served if we returned JSON with some metadata.
+Additionally, support for multiplayer is planned but it's not clear yet what sort of refactoring to code is needed.

 ## Author(s)